 Using Instagram as a Social Network

 Instagram is all about visual sharing.
 Every user profile has a “Followers” and “Following” list, representing how many people they follow and how many other users are following them.

 Every user profile has a button you can tap to follow them.
 If a user has their profile set to private, they will need to approve your request first.

 Interacting on posts is fun and easy.
 You can double tap any post to “like” it or add a comment at the bottom.

 If you want to find more friends or interesting accounts to follow, use the search tab (marked by the magnifying glass icon) to browse through tailored posts recommended to you.
 You can also use the search bar at the top to look for specific users or hashtags.

 Applying Filters and Editing Your Instagram Posts

-Instagram has up to 24 filters you can choose to apply to photos, and 13 for videos.
-By using the icons just below the preview of your photo or video, you can adjust the brightness, cover frame if it’s a video and editing features.
+Instagram has up to 24 filters you can choose from to apply to photos, and 13 for videos.
+By using the icons just below the preview of your photo or video, you can adjust the brightness, cover frame if it’s a video, and editing features.